MBYSmesh/mbys-token-sale/README.md

     unlimited number of tokens that could potentially be produced.
 - The `MBYSToken`s minted during the crowdsale will not be transferrable until after then end of the sale.
-- There will be a maximum of TODOTODO `MBYSToken`s minted during the crowdsale.
+- There will be a maximum of 75,250,000 `MBYSToken`s minted during the crowdsale.

 ## Building contracts